lu-jumba/chainhook/Readme.md

 # Send mail via an API

-The example shows how to use [Mailchain SDK](https://www.npmjs.com/package/@mailchain/sdk) to send messages via an API.
-Sending messages from a server means that the Secret Recovery Phrase can be stored securely on the backend.
-A full write up of the code can be found at https://docs.mailchain.com/developer/tutorials/send-via-api.
+This is webhook for sending messages via an API.
+It is based on the [Mailchain SDK](https://www.npmjs.com/package/@mailchain/sdk).

 # Run